 ABOUT THE WHY

-Both of these series reached hundreds-of-millions of people, through THE WHY’s unparalleled distribution network of more than 70 broadcasters worldwide.
-We believe in targeting both satellite as well as local broadcasters because we want to reach both global as well as community audiences all around the world.
-We want factual films to be seen by a broad audience, because we believe that all people have a right to access independent and factual media.
+Both of these series reached hundreds-of-millions of people, through THE WHY’s unparalleled distribution network of more than 75 broadcasters worldwide.
+We believe in targeting both satellite as well as local broadcasters because we want to reach both global and community audiences all around the world.
+We want factual films to be seen by a broad audience because we believe that all people should have the right to access independent and factual media.

 Public Media in Crisis